phaze9/SummerOfCode/Week 1.md

 GitHub is where developers meet.
 - Check out the [GitHub](https://github.com) website, create an account and find out how it works.
 - Follow phaze9.
-- Install the GitHub Desktop app.
+- Install the GitHub mobile app.

 ## Day 2: Fork SummerOfCode :fork_and_knife:
 The GitHub website is great for small changes.